Mosaic Yard Long Bean (Heirloom 65 Days)

 How much does a packet plant: 10-12 foot single row

 Harvest: Before the seeds bulge and beans snap easily.
 Pick continually every 2-3 days to prolong production.

 Tips: Grow in light, well-drained soil, provide adequate, even moisture, especially at flowering time.
 Dry soil can result in low yields and fibrous pods.
-Do not over-fertilize with nitrogen which results in a surplus of foliage and low, delayed pod growth.
+Do not over-fertilize the Mosaic Yard Long Bean with nitrogen, which results in a surplus of foliage and low, delayed pod growth.